 At Steyning C of E Primary School, we encourage children to be inquisitive throughout their time at the school and beyond.
-The Science curriculum fosters a healthy curiosity in children about our universe and promotes respect for the living and non-living.
+The Science curriculum fosters a healthy curiosity and respect in children about the world around us.
 We believe science encompasses the acquisition of knowledge, concepts, skills, and positive attitudes.

 Collaborative – Children are encouraged to work together with their peers to solve problems, ask questions and investigate sharing their knowledge, excitement, and curiosity with each other.
 They will challenge and motivate each other to develop a better understanding of the sciences.